 Offering children, the opportunity to embrace their imagination, is the cornerstone to developing socially, emotionally, intellectually and physically.

-Search out, easy ways to get children involved in art, design and other creative activities, we list many of them below.
+So why is creative play important for kids?
+There are many easy ways to help children get involved in art, design and other creative activities, we list many of them below.

 The Benefits of Creative Play